Homemade Dark Brown Sugar

 When a recipe calls for brown sugar and it doesn’t specify if it is light or dark, then it is most likely light brown sugar.
 While most people only use light brown sugar, it can sometimes be left off the recipe notes if written by a home cook.
 So, in that case, use light brown sugar.

-Does light brown sugar taste the same as dark?
+Does light brown sugar taste the same as dark brown sugar?

 No, light brown sugar does not taste the same as dark brown sugar.
 Because the molasses content is different, the flavor will also be different.
 Light brown sugar has a lighter flavor, and dark brown sugar has a richer and more intense flavor.